 I've been trying to transcribe Wagner's Tannhauser in East West Symphonic Orchestra.

-This VST limit the extensions of every instrument by default: while writing the clarinet part I've noticed I couldn't play any note below D2.
-In the VST, instruments extensions are very accurate when it comes to string so I assume they're correct also for woodwinds and therefore D2 is the lowest note you could play with a clarinet.
+This VST limits the extensions of every instrument by default: while writing the clarinet part I've noticed I couldn't play any note below D2.
+In the VST, instruments extensions are very accurate when it comes to string, so I assume they're correct for woodwinds also and therefore D2 is the lowest note you could play with a clarinet.

 However, take a look at this:

 Let me explain the problem.
-The whole ouverture is in E major and the first note is a B2 for all the instruments that plays.
+The whole ouverture is in E major and the first note is a B2 for all the instruments that play.

-As soon as I saw the notes, I've noticed they need to be transcribed.
-In the case of the photo above, they need to go down of -3 semitones.
+As soon as I saw the notes, I noticed they need to be transposed.
+In the case of the photo above, they need to go down 3 semitones.

 However, if you do that you'll notice that the lower part will go below D2 (and I can't play below D2!).